CRAWNiiK/WindowsProcessPauser/README.md

 **Process Pauser** is a Windows application that allows users to pause processes by their name (e.g., `GTA5.exe`).
 The user can specify the time duration for which the process will be paused.
 The application provides a simple graphical user interface (GUI) for controlling the pausing of processes, along with a progress bar that shows the countdown.

+##Intended Purpose

+In GTA Online and Red Dead Online, if you suspend your game process for 10 seconds, it will seemingly "boot" everyone from your lobby and give you a fresh public lobby.
+I also found out that when you are stuck in the clouds in GTAO trying to join a game, if you use the **Process Pauser**, it will load you in much quicker.
+But it will still be a solo public lobby.

 ## Features

 - **Pause/Resume Process**: Suspend processes with a simple button click.